wavemotion-dave/SugarDS/readme.md

 Bits of pieces of this emulator have been glued and attached from a large number of sources - along with a healthy amount of code by this author to pull it all together.
-Although it was hard to trace everythign to the original sources, I believe all sources have released their material under the GNU General Public License and, as such, the SugarDS emulator follows suit.
+Although it was hard to trace everything to the original sources, I believe all sources have released their material under the GNU General Public License and, as such, the SugarDS emulator follows suit.